nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Schedule push back
 ```

-**Step 10:** The user executes `bookmark 1 -r 1` command to remove a note from a bookmark entry. `Bookmark#removeNote()` will remove the note ID: 1 from the first bookmark entry.
+**Step 10:** The user executes `bookmark 1 -r 1` command to remove a note from the bookmark entry. `Bookmark#removeNote()` will remove the note ID 1 from the first bookmark entry.
 The resulting state of the remove note command will look exactly the same to the state before the note was added.

 ![Bookmark State After Edit Episode Diagram](images/Bookmark-After-Step7.png) <br/>
 *Figure 35: Bookmark Entries After Edit Episode*